top of page

 eleanor045

 Hey y’all.
 Let’s get real for a few minutes.
-As the year winds down and folks start posting vision boards, affirmations, and “new year, new me” quotes, there’s a quiet truth many people are avoiding: 👉 A new year doesn’t erase unresolved issues. 👉 A calendar change doesn’t heal unaddressed conflicts.
+As the year winds down, many folks start posting vision boards, affirmations, and “new year, new me” quotes.
+However, there’s a quiet truth many people are avoiding: 👉 A new year doesn’t erase unresolved issues. 👉 A calendar change doesn’t heal unaddressed conflicts.
 If you don’t deal with it, you’ll continue to drag it around.
-And yes, you heard me, I said drag it , right into 2026 with you.
-Avoidance Is Not Peace A lot of people confuse
+And yes, you heard me, I said drag it, right into 2026 with you.
+Avoidance Is Not Peace A lot of peopl

 eleanor045